2014-2015 Coordinator: Prof. Jeremy Loebach

 Informed Consent: Informed consent of participants is a central criterion for conducting ethical research.
 Subjects must know enough about your study so that they can make an informed decision about whether they want to participate or not.
 Informed consent includes mentioning all of the following things to subjects before they sign the informed consent form:

-- Identify any sponsors of your research (such as the National Science Foundation or the Psychology Department Research Fund).
+- Identify any sponsors of your research (such as the National Science Foundation or the Psychology Department Endowment Fund).

 - Describe the purpose of your study in language that the layperson can understand.